snehadarangula/Java_Dev_Pipeline/README.md

 4. **Tomcat Error**

-Just when i thought everything is alright another error slammed on my face.
+iJust when i thought everything is alright another error slammed on my face.

 + I dont have log file for this one but error was no html page to view the project.
 Since my project is a pretty basic java hello-world project. i didnt have any html page to view that so i had to create one **but where??**
 + If you remember we created '/webapps' dir, which typically servers as the default deployment path for Tomcat installations.
 So our `index.html` should be in this folder.